Izzygit/vesc_pkg/tnt/README.md

 * Dynamic Stability - faster board response at higher speeds or with a remote.
 * Alternative proportional gain user inputs for pitch.
 * Optional independent brake curve for pitch.
-* High Duty Haptic Buzz - high speed warning.
+* High Duty FOC Tone - high speed warning.
-* High Current Haptic Buzz - instant, high torque warning.
+* High Current FOC Tone - instant, high torque warning.

 ### Default Settings
 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
 These are similar to the settings I ride for trails.
 One exception is surge which is disabled.
 Here are more details on the default settings: